-Phase 1b Dose De-escalation Trial of Dinaciclib With Pembrolizumab for Advanced Breast Cancer
+Phase 1b Trial of Dinaciclib With Pembrolizumab for Advanced Breast Cancer

 a study on Breast Cancer

-The purpose of this trial is to determine the safety and tolerability (maximum tolerated dose (MTD)) of weekly dinaciclib in combination with every 3 week pembrolizumab in patients with advanced breast cancer.
-Once this is defined, a 20 patient dose expansion will be performed at this MTD in patients with metastatic or locally advanced and unresectable triple negative breast cancer, to evaluate the efficacy of combined dinaciclib and pembrolizumab.
+The purpose of this trial is to determine the safety and tolerability (maximum tolerated dose (MTD)) of weekly dinaciclib in combination with pembrolizumab in patients with advanced breast cancer.
+Once this is defined, dose expansion will be performed at this MTD in patients with metastatic or locally advanced and unresectable triple negative breast cancer, to evaluate the efficacy of combined dinaciclib and pembrolizumab.

-A Phase 1b Dose De-escalation Trial of the Cyclin-dependent Kinase Inhibitor Dinaciclib in Combination With Pembrolizumab in Patients With Advanced Breast Cancer and Assessment of MYC Oncogene Overexpression
+A Phase 1b Trial of the Cyclin-dependent Kinase Inhibitor Dinaciclib in Combination With Pembrolizumab in Patients With Advanced Breast Cancer and Assessment of MYC Oncogene Overexpression

-This is an open-label phase Ib trial of weekly dinaciclib in combination with every 3 week pembrolizumab in patients with advanced breast cancer.
+This is an open-label phase Ib trial of weekly dinaciclib in combination with every 3 week pembrolizumab in patients with advanced triple negative breast cancer.
 Any number of prior therapies is allowed.
 Pembrolizumab will be administered every 3 weeks at a fixed dose of 200 mg IV.
 Dinaciclib will be administered D1 and D8 of a 21 day cycle by 2-hour intravenous infusion.
-In phase 1, the maximum tolerated dose (MTD) of dinaciclib monotherapy in solid tumors is 12 mg/m2.
-The starting dose level of this study will be dinaciclib 12 mg/m2 in combination with pembrolizumab 200 mg IV as no overlapping toxicities are expected.
-The dose-limiting toxicity (DLT) window is 21 days (1 cycle).
-The dose of dinaciclib will not be escalated beyond the 12 mg/m2 starting dose level, but dose de-escalation will occur if necessary following a 3+3 design.
+The starting dose level of this study will be dinaciclib 12 mg/m2 in combination with pembrolizumab 200 mg IV.
+The dose of dinaciclib will be escalated following a toxicity probability interval (TPI) design which targets a DLT rate of ~ 25% .
+The primary objective is to define the maximum tolerated and recommended phase 2 dose (MTD and RP2D) of dinaciclib when given weekly in this combination and schedule.
+The primary endpoint is safety and tolerability.
+MTD will be defined in at least 6 patients.
+Secondary objectives include evaluation of the preliminary efficacy of this combination using RECIST 1.1 and irRECIST.
+Exploratory studies characterizing and correlating PDL-1 and MYC overexpression with clinical response will be performed.
+Tumor biopsies are mandatory unless otherwise specified.

-Advanced or Metastatic Breast Cancer Triple Negative Breast Cancer Pembrolizumab Cyclin-Dependent Kinase Inhibitor Proteins
+Advanced or Metastatic Breast Cancer Triple Negative Breast Cancer Breast Neoplasms Triple Negative Breast Neoplasms Pembrolizumab Dinaciclib

 You can join if…